Houston Fibroids Logo

 This condition develops when scar tissue forms in your cervix or uterus.
 Like the other conditions on this page, pelvic pain is a symptom of Asherman's syndrome.
 Other signs include getting fewer or no periods.
 Plus, getting or remaining pregnant can be challenging.

-Now, changes in periods, pelvic pain and fertility challenges are common symptoms of gynecologic conditions.
-But, unlike fibroids or endometriosis, Asherman's syndrome is usually the result of an D&C infection or complication.
+Now, changes in periods, pelvic pain and fertility challenges are common symptoms of several gynecologic conditions.
+But, unlike fibroids or endometriosis, Asherman's syndrome is usually the result of a D&C infection or complication.
 (Also called a dilation and curettage, this is a procedure performed after an incomplete miscarriage or if you don't completely expel your placenta when you deliver your baby.)
 And, unlike fibroids, you must treat Asherman's by surgically removing your scar tissue.

 PCOS, Polycystic Ovary Syndrome